Text

 Exhibition Publication Contributor

 1971- Design Space presented Desert Cast - Towards an Identity by the Kuwait-based designers Jassim AlNashmi, Kawther AlSaffar and Ricardas Blazukas.
-Hybridising motifs from the past and present, the series contributed to the development of local design identity through its re-application of regional and borrowed elements.
-The publication documents the fabrication process of the project and its progression with the collaboration, the newly commissioned pieces, the presentation at 1971- Design Space along with essays by experts from the region in relation to the topic of identifying the regional architectural design identity.
+Hybridising motifs from the past and present, the series contributed to developing local design identity by re-applicating regional and borrowed elements.
+The publication documents the fabrication process of the project and its progression with the collaboration, the newly commissioned pieces, the presentation at 1971- Design Space, and essays by experts from the region about the topic of identifying the regional architectural design identity.

 Editors